WISDEM/WISDEM/docs/examples/ccblade/tutorial.rst

 >>> CT = [ 0.76926398]
 >>> CQ = [ 0.0616323]

-Note that the outputs are numpy arrays (of length 1 for this example).
+Note that the outputs are Numpy arrays (of length 1 for this example).
 To generate a nondimensional power curve (:math:`\lambda` vs :math:`c_p`):

 .. literalinclude:: ../../../examples/10_ccblade/example.py